cuhksz-nlp/NeST-CCG/README.md

 For BERT, please download pre-trained BERT model from [Google](https://github.com/google-research/bert) and convert the model from the TensorFlow version to PyTorch version.

-For our pre-trained model, we will release it soon.
+For our pre-trained model, we you can download it from [Baidu Wangpan](https://pan.baidu.com/s/1YVvUvRPU-wgquwydlhAK0A) (passcode: u4ta) or from Google Drive (coming soon).

 ## Run on Sample Data

-To train a model on a small dataset, run:
+To train a model on [a small dataset](./sample_data), see the command lines in `run.sh`.

-`
-./run.sh
-`

 ## Datasets

 We use [CCGbank](https://catalog.ldc.upenn.edu/LDC2005T13) in our paper.

-We will release the code to pre-process the data soon.
+To preprocess the data, please go to `data_processing` directory and run `./data_processing`.
+You can find more details [here](./data_processing/README.md).
+You need to obtain the official CCGbank yourself before running our code.

+If everything goes smoothly, you will see all data files in the `./data` directory with all filenames identical with the ones in `./sample_data`.

 ## Training and Testing

-You can find the command lines to train and test models on a specific dataset in `run.sh`.
+You can find the command lines to train and test models on the sample data in `run.sh`.

 Here are some important parameters: